20 Travel Tips for Georgia: Actually Useful Things to Know

 • Bye: Nakhvamdis ნახვამდის

-Georgians Don’t Call Georgia, ‘Georgia’
+5. Georgians Don’t Call Georgia, ‘Georgia’

 In Georgian the country is called Sakhartvelo, so not even close to the anglicised version of the name!

-Prepaid Tourist SIM Provider
+6. Grab Yourself a Prepaid Tourist SIM

-Magti is really reliable.
+Magti is pretty reliable.
 It has great optional add-ons like unlimited data for 24 hours (which is perfect for when you get to a guesthouse that has poor wifi or there is a power cut.)

-Highlights of a Trip to Georgia
+7. Highlights of a Trip to Georgia

 Definitely try to incorporate these into your Georgia itinerary: